-To produce the contour plots presented in Section 5 of this report and to define the spatially varying deposition fields used in the detailed modelling, two regular Cartesian grids have been defined within ADMS one at high resolution and one at a lower resolution.
-The grid receptors are defined at ground level within ADMS.
-The position of the Cartesian grids may be seen in Figure 4, where they are marked by grey lines.
+To produce the contour plots presented in Section 5 of this report and to define the spatially varying deposition field used in the detailed modelling, a regular Cartesian grid has been defined at ground level within ADMS.
+The position of the Cartesian grid may be seen in Figure 4b, where it is marked by grey lines.